What are the Causes of Memory Loss?

 There could be many other reasons for memory loss.
 So what are the most common causes of memory loss and what could be the reason for the memory loss?

 Take a look at some of the causes of memory loss.

-We all have varying abilities when it comes to remembering things, some people just seem to have a better memory than others and some people are more forgetful than others.
-Although telling someone with memory loss that they have dementia is a common joke when they forget something, it can be quite frightening when a person does genuinely suffer from memory problems.
+We all have varying abilities when it comes to remembering things.
+Some people just seem to have good memories and some people are more forgetful than others.
+Although telling someone with memory loss that they have dementia is a common joke when they forget something.
+Buy it can be quite frightening when a person does genuinely suffer from memory problems.

 Here are a few of the reasons for memory loss

 - Stress – If we are stressed then we have a tendency to just concentrate on the

 problem that is causing the stress.
 This often results in forgetting simple things.
 Stress is one of the most common causes of memory loss.
 Stress can also lead to other medical problems so always try to fight the reason for the stress.

 - Depression – memory loss and depression are closely linked.
 If a person has depression then remembering things can be the last thing on their mind.
 The mind is often dealing with problems the person is depressed with which can lead them to be preoccupied with other issues.

 - Other symptoms of depression can include a sad mood, loss of enjoyment and interest in subjects that they used to enjoy.
 Unusual sadness.
 Crying uncontrollably.
 Feelings of past and present guilt.
 Feelings of uselessness.
 Little motivation.
 Sleep problems.
 Constant tiredness.
 Difficulty with affection towards anything.
 Poor appetite.
 Bouts of aggression and restless.